brenoma/brenoma/README.md

 #### **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on [Tallos](https://tallos.com.br/);
+- 👨🏽‍💻 I’m currently working on [Instituto Atlântico](https://atlantico.com.br/);
-- 🌱 I’m currently learning VueJS, NestJS, Docker, Cypress, Ansible;
+- 🌱 I’m currently learning VueJS, NestJS, Java, Docker, Cypress, Ansible;
 - 👯 I’m looking to collaborate on some project, feel free to talk to me 🤝;
 - 🤔 I’m looking for help with DevOps 😭;
 - 💬 Ask me about anything, if I can I'll be happy to help;